9 Reasons Why Dogs Put Their Ears Back—Anxiety and More · Kinship

 What does it mean if my dog has one ear up and one ear down?

-One ear up and one ear down is the universal signal of extreme cuteness in dogs.
-Often, one ear has stronger cartilage (common in puppies, but permanent in some dogs.)
-This asymmetry could also signal injury or infection that requires medical care.
+One ear up and one ear down is the universal signal of extreme cuteness in dogs, but is not associated with any particular mood or emotion.
+Often, one ear has stronger cartilage or muscles, which may be more common in puppies than in adult dogs.
+This asymmetry could also signal an injury to that ear.

 What does it mean if dog ears are folded?

-Dog ears folded back are just temporarily stuck that way, and there is no emotional message being communicated when dogs have their ears folded back.
-It’s more adorable than it is informative.
+Dog ears folded back are just temporarily stuck that way, and there is no emotional message associated with it.
+A quick shake or a helping hand from their human can revert a folded ear to its normal position.

 Related articles